cloudmesh-community/book/chapters/in/ai-rest.md

 * **Step-4:** Create a simple module to use the connexion service and read in the specification from the yaml file.

 **Step-1:**

-Pre-processing test data involves following tasks:
+Pre-processing test data involves following:

- * Cleaning the text data i.e. removing unwanted characters, converting text to lower case, ensuring no extra spaces are present and finally putting back the words together into sentences.
+ * Cleaning the text data i.e. remove unwanted characters, converting text to lower case, delete any extra spaces and finally put back the words together into sentences.
- * Label the test data as per the given information related to the number of rows with postive and negative reviews.

 Following is the code for step-1: